AmalNamm/Building-Energy-Control/README.md

 {
   "challenge_id": "control-track-citylearn-challenge",
   "authors": ["your-aicrowd-username"],
+  "central_agent: "True", # or "False" - If you want to use non central agent.
+Remember to put "False" in quotes.
   "description": "(optional) description about your awesome agent", }
 ```

 This JSON is used to map your submission to the challenge - so please remember to use the correct `challenge_id` as specified above.